Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Mayfield has thrown for 2,825 passing yards this season (188.3 per game) and has a 62.4% completion percentage (237-of-380), throwing 15 touchdown passes with 11 interceptions.

-- He also has 118 rushing yards on 35 carries (plus one rushing touchdown), averaging 7.9 yards per game on the ground.
+- He also adds 118 rushing yards (7.9 ypg) on 35 carries while scoring one touchdown on the ground.

 - The Browns have run 51.9% passing plays and 48.1% rushing plays this season.
 They rank 19th in the NFL in scoring.